inside.ewu.edu

 PSYC 309.
 SCIENTIFIC PRINCIPLES OF PSYCHOLOGY.
 5 Credits.

-Pre-requisites: Mathematics proficiency.
+Pre-requisites: English proficiency.

 The study of the methodology and attitudes of psychology irrespective of any special area.
 Considers techniques for evaluating information, discovering invalid interpretations, and uncovering alternative explanations.
 These are illustrated by reading research articles and classroom discussion of the articles and of popular beliefs.